Eastleigh: Politics

-Eastleigh Borough Council currently has 34 Liberal Democrats, 3 independent and 2 Conservative Councillors.
-On 1 April 2021 the town of Eastleigh became a civil parish, having previously been an unparished area within the borough.
+Eastleigh Borough Council currently has 34 Liberal Democrats, 3 independents and 2 Conservative councillors.
+On 1 April 2021, the town of Eastleigh became a civil parish, having previously been an unparished area within the borough.

 Economy

-The B&Q head office is on Chestnut Avenue in Chandler's Ford, Eastleigh.
+The B&Q head office is on Chestnut Avenue in Chandler's Ford.
 The town was formerly home to a Mr Kipling bakery.

-It was also home to a manufacturing plant owned by Prysmian Cables & Systems before it burnt down in 2008.
+Eastleigh is also home to a manufacturing plant owned by Prysmian Cables & Systems.